 Conclusion

 In total I think the Chase Sapphire Preferred® Card is a great card.
 Its point earning categories aren’t the most amazing, but are far from bad, but it really comes into its own when you use it as part of a Chase Trifecta or as a first step for upgrading to the Sapphire Reserve in the Future.
-If you want to take advantage of the current welcome bonus, act fast since June 1st is the last day you can apply for it.
+If you want to take advantage of the current welcome bonus, do remember it is “ending soon”, we don’t know exactly when, but applying sooner rathe than later would be advisable.

 Click here to learn more